cms-opendata-workshop/workshop-lesson-kubernetes/_episodes/07-getting-real.md

 So far we've run smaller examples, but now we have everything at hands to run physics analysis jobs in parallel.

+Create a workflow file `higgs-tau-tau-workflow.yaml` with the following content:

 ```yaml
 apiVersion: argoproj.io/v1alpha1
 kind: Workflow